STUDY JAPANESE ONLINE WITH NATIVES HERE

 Characters rarely used in Japanese

-Characters that are almost never seen in Japanese and that probably not even the Japanese themselves have heard of or do not know how to read such characters.
-Thus, it is known that the Japanese must know more than 2000 kanji.
-But, some of them are very hard to find.
-They are so rare that some of them cannot even be found an exact translation.
+Characters that are rarely seen in Japanese and that probably even the Japanese themselves have not heard of or do not know how to read such characters.
+Thus, it is known that the Japanese have to know more than 2000 kanjis.
+But some of them are very difficult to find.
+They are so rare that it is not possible to find an exact translation for some of them.
 It is likely that some of these are characters that the Japanese no longer use.
-So, check out the Kanji rarely seen in the Japanese language:
+So, check out the kanjis rarely seen in the Japanese language:

 1. Character 并